Erasure Correction for Noisy Radio Networks: Efficient Simulations for Noisy Radio Networks

 We now state the main theorem of this section and proceed to describe how we prove it.

 \staticSimulationTheorem*

 To prove our theorem we build upon the idea of the preceding section of using virtual rounds to locally synchronize nodes.
 However, in the current setting it is difficult for nodes to confirm when their broadcasts have succeeded, and so we must relax our definition of virtual rounds.
 In particular, for the remainder of this section we let the \textbf{virtual round} of each node be the minimum between the largest $t_v \in \mathbb{Z}_{\ge 1}$ such that $v$ receives a message without collision in $t_v$ and $v$ has successfully \emph{received} all messages it receives up to round $t_v - 1$ in $P$ in our simulation and a throttling variable $L$.
 That is, the virtual round of $v$ is $\min(M_v.\textsc{getNextRound}, L)$.
 An important property of virtual rounds in this setting is that given $L$ a node can always compute its virtual round.
+As discussed in \Cref{sec:intution}, this throttling will allow us to keep the range of our binary search small.